 MENAR Fellowship Program: English Teacher

-ClubAnglais is pleased to offer an opportunity for MENAR Fellows to join the staff of ClubAnglais for the 2018-19 academic years as we pursue our mission to transform lives in Tunisia by teaching English to children ages 18 months through 14 years.
+ClubAnglais is pleased to offer an opportunity for MENAR Fellows to join the staff of ClubAnglais for the 2018-19 academic year as we pursue our mission to transform lives in Tunisia by teaching English to children ages 18 months through 14 years.
 This specific opportunity consists of teaching English 20 hours per week: 9 hours per week in our after-school programs for children ages 6-14 years, and 11 hours per week in our early childhood programs for children ages 18 months through 5 years.
 Applicants must be native English speakers and have a passion for working with children.

 Princeton in Asia Fellowships

 Princeton in Asia (PiA) is an independent, non-profit organization located at Princeton University.
 Founded by students in 1898, the program has long been driven by a mission to foster cross-cultural understanding between East and West, broadly defined.
-PiA offers year-long, service-oriented fellowships in 21 Asian countries in the fields of education, international development, public health, environmental advocacy, journalism and business, with a majority of fellows working as English teachers at universities and high schools.
+PiA offers year-long, service-oriented fellowships in 21 Asian countries in the fields of education, international development, public health, environmental advocacy, journalism, and business, with a majority of fellows working as English teachers at universities and high schools.
 PiA fellowships are open to graduates or graduating seniors from all accredited U.S. colleges and universities.

 Teaching Assistant Program in France

 The Teaching Assistant Program in France offers the opportunity to work in France for 7 months, teaching English to French students of all ages.
-Each year, over 1,100 American citizens and permanent residents teach in public schools across all regions of metropolitan France and the overseas departments of French Guiana, Guadeloupe, Martinique and Réunion.
+Each year, over 1,100 American citizens and permanent residents teach in public schools across all regions of metropolitan France and the overseas departments of French Guiana, Guadeloupe, Martinique, and Réunion.
 Most TAPIF program participants have just finished their university studies.
-We also welcome people under the age of 30 who have just finished their graduate studies, young professionals looking for a new challenge, etc. The monthly salary is approximately 780 Euro.
+We also welcome people under the age of 30 who have just finished their graduate studies, young professionals looking for a new challenge, etc. The monthly salary is approximately 780 euros.

 TEFL Fellowships at the American University in Cairo

 Fellowships in teaching English as a foreign language (TEFL) are offered annually to full-time students who wish to pursue a master’s degree in TEFL and to acquire language teaching experience at The American University in Cairo.
 Fellowships are offered in the Department of English Language Instruction for two academic years and the intervening summer session.
-The award includes a waiver of tuition fees, monthly stipend, accommodation and one-way home travel.
+The award includes a waiver of tuition fees, a monthly stipend, accommodation, and one-way home travel.
 Fellows pursue degree study and teach eight hours of English per week.

 WorldTeach Marshall Islands

 As a WorldTeach volunteer in the Marshall Islands, you teach English, math or science in either the urban centers or on the remote atolls across the vast ocean.
-The program funding covers international airfare, visa, housing, monthly living stipend, supplemental overseas health and emergency evacuation insurance, orientation and additional training conferences, 24-hour in-country field director support, access to a remote teacher quality coordinator, alumni support and networking.
+The program funding covers international airfare, visa, housing, monthly living stipend, supplemental overseas health and emergency evacuation insurance, orientation and additional training conferences, 24-hour in-country field director support, access to a remote teacher quality coordinator, alumni support, and networking.
 However, volunteers are required to make a US$2,000 deposit, which will be refunded upon successful completion of the program.
-Candidates must have a bachelor’s degree and be between age 21-74.
+Candidates must have a bachelor’s degree and be between ages of 21-74.

 WorldTeach American Samoa

-In American Samoa, WorldTeach volunteers serve as either a co-teacher in elementary schools teaching English, or a high school teacher teaching science, math, or social studies.
-The program funding covers international airfare, visa, housing, monthly living stipend, supplemental overseas health and emergency evacuation insurance, orientation and additional training conferences, 24-hour in-country field director support, access to a remote teacher quality coordinator, alumni support and networking.
+In American Samoa, WorldTeach volunteers serve as either a co-teacher in elementary schools teaching English, or high school teacher teaching science, math, or social studies.
+The program funding covers international airfare, visa, housing, monthly living stipend, supplemental overseas health, and emergency evacuation insurance, orientation and additional training conferences, 24-hour in-country field director support, access to a remote teacher quality coordinator, alumni support, and networking.
 However, volunteers are required to make a US$2,000 deposit, which will be refunded upon successful completion of the program.
 Candidates must have a bachelor’s degree, be between age 21-74, and pass the PRAXIS I exam with at least a score of 170 before their program start date.

 © Victoria Johnson 2017, all rights reserved.